 Opportunities for participation in the production program begin with the freshman year.
 The Department presents nine faculty-directed productions in the season, all in the Irving S. Gilmore Theatre Complex.
-Additional student-directed plays are presented in the Footlights I and II Series.
+Additional student-directed plays are presented in the Footlights I and II Series and in the directing classes.
 All regularly enrolled students in good academic standing (2.0 GPA or above) are eligible to participate in these productions.

 The Department of Theatre is fully accredited by the National Association of Schools of Theatre (NAST).
 The requirements for entrance and for graduation are in accordance with the published guidelines of NAST.